 The Census Campaign 2011

-In the run-up to the 2011 Census, the BHA ran a high profile campaign – the ‘Census Campaign’ – in which we asked non-religious people to make sure that they ticked the ‘No religion’ box, in order to give a more accurate picture of religious affiliation in the UK.
+In the run-up to the 2011 Census, we ran a high profile campaign – the ‘Census Campaign’ – in which we asked non-religious people to make sure that they ticked the ‘No religion’ box, in order to give a more accurate picture of religious affiliation in the UK.
 The results of the 2011 Census in England and Wales show an increase in the percentage of non-religious, from 15% in 2001 to 25% in 2011.
 This represents a 67% proportional increase in the number of non-religious people.
 At the same time, the percentage ticking the ‘Christian’ box has declined from 72% to 59%.
 More details can be seen on our results page.

 What’s the problem with the Census data?

-poll conducted by YouGov in March 2011 on behalf of the BHA confirms the way in which the Census question in England and Wales encourages people to say that they belong to a religion, even if they do not actually hold religious beliefs.
+poll conducted by YouGov in March 2011 on behalf of Humanists UK confirms the way in which the Census question in England and Wales encourages people to say that they belong to a religion, even if they do not actually hold religious beliefs.
 In the YouGov poll, 61% of respondents in England and Wales ticked a religious box when asked ‘What is your religion?’
 (53.48% said they were Christian, and 7.22% said that they belonged to other faiths), while 39% ticked ‘No religion’.
 However, when the same set of respondents were asked the follow-up question ‘Are you religious?’, only 29% said ‘Yes’, while 65% said ‘No’.

 Data from other surveys